LauraRe/atm_challenge/README.md

 I want to unit test my code

 = RSpec
-- initialize
+- initialize: done
-- set up
+- set up: done
-- functions
+- functions: done

 As a User
 In order to make a withdrawal
 The ATM needs to have funds

-- Need to have funds
+- Need to have funds: done
-- User can make withdrawal = withdraw method.
+- User can make withdrawal = withdraw method: done